-How many people would be able to afford the membership and travel enough to make it worthwhile?
+How many people would be able to afford membership and travel enough to make it worthwhile?

 And remember, MWR Life is a direct sales company.
-The focus is one-on-one sales.
+The focus is on one-on-one sales.
 You’re promoting the service to your friends and family members.
-So, do you know people who would actually get use out of the membership?
+So, do you know people who would actually get used out of the membership?